mfroeh/Eule.py/README.md

 # Eule.py
 A Diablo III Macro Collection.\
-Working with all 16:9 Resolutions for now.
+Working with all 16:9 Resolutions guaranteed.
+Should be working for 16:10 or any other Resolution aswell.

 ## Macros
 All Macros are sent directly to Diablo III without using your physical mouse or keyboard.\